pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 > Depending on your Spinnaker installation you might have to run the above commands using `sudo`.

-**NoteE** Before you can access the newly-added plugin in the Deck UI, you must wait for the old `orca` Pod to be replaced with a new one in your cluster.
+**Note** Before you can access the newly-added plugin in the Deck UI, you must wait for the old `orca` Pod to be replaced with a new one in your cluster.
 This can take anywhere from a minute to a few depending on the size of your cluster.
 To check the state of the running pods you may run `kubectl -n spinnaker get pods`.
 This will print the pods in the `Spinnaker` namespace as well as the age of the pod.

 ## Plugin Configuration